Qiemo County: Geography

 From the south to the north, the lands of the county run from the main range of the Kunlun Mountains (which forms the border with the Tibet Autonomous Region) to the middle of the Taklamakan Desert.
 The southernmost area of the county includes the northern side of part of the Ulugh Muztagh range (the main range of the Kunlun), and a section of the Altyn-Tagh range which runs roughly parallel to the main range of the Kunlun.
 Most of the county population lives in the northern foothills of the mountains, in the oases watered by snow-fed rivers.

 The Qiemo River (Qarqan River) near the town of Ziemo (Qiemo) is frozen for two to three months in the winter.
 From the foot of the mountains to the oasis of Ziemo (Qiemo), it has a faIl of nearly 4000 feet.

 Climate

 Typically for Xinjiang, Qiemo has a harsh cool arid climate (Köppen BWk).
 It is one of the very driest places in this dry autonomous region, receiving an average of less than 25 mm of rainfall equivalent every year.
 Summer days are hot, although nights are fairly pleasant, whilst winters are chilly although less severe than in more northerly parts of Xinjiang, with average maxima above freezing except in January.

 Administrative divisions

-Qiemo (Qarqan) County includes five towns, eight townships and other areas:
+Qiemo (Qarqan) County includes 6 towns and 7 townships: